-According to an analysis conducted by ISO, profitability of property/casualty (P/C) insurance companies measured on a generally accepted accounting principles (GAAP) accounting basis lags behind other industries.
-The median return on shareholders’ equity for the Fortune 500 Combined Industrial and Service Businesses for the years 2001 to 2010 exceeded the P/C industry in every year.
+According to an analysis conducted by ISO, profitability of property/casualty (P/C) insurance companies measured on a generally accepted accounting principles (GAAP) accounting basis lags other industries.
+The median return on shareholders’ equity for the Fortune 500 Combined Industrial and Service Businesses for the years 2004 to 2013 exceeded that of the P/C industry in every year.
 Insurers are required to use statutory accounting principles (SAP), which are more conservative than GAAP, when filing annual financial reports with state regulators and the Internal Revenue Service.
 Insurers outside the United States use standards that differ from SAP and GAAP.
 Some insurers support a move toward uniform global standards.
-The P/C industry’s GAAP rate of return in 2010 was 5.6 percent, up from 5.0 percent in 2009.
+The P/C industry’s GAAP rate of return in 2013 was 9.0 percent, up from 5.3 percent in 2012.